jameskokoska/Cashew/README.md

 ### Objectives vs. Goals
 * `Objectives` have been been renamed to `Goals` on the front-end but internally, the name `Objectives` is still used.

+### Long Term Loans
+* Long term loans create a goal.
+However, the goals total is not used.
+Instead the total of the goal is calculated by totalling the proper polarity of transactions of the opposite type.
+For example, if it was a loan of 100$ lent out, the initial transaction would be 100$ of negative polarity (expense) and that would be the total of the goal.
+When a payment is made, it is made in the opposite (positive) polarity (income) and added to the total 'paid back'.
+We can easily find how much is remaining by taking the difference (or the addition including polarities).